How to Fix Common Router Networking Issues

 As mentioned earlier, various household devices can interfere with your Wi-Fi signal.
 Identify any potential sources of interference and try to move your router away from them.
 Remember to keep it away from appliances or electronics that emit radio waves, such as cordless phones or Bluetooth speakers.

-See also The Ultimate Guide to Optimizing Your Router for Speed
+See also Optimizing Your Network Management with a Router

 Reset router